innovation-plantation/simugate/README.md

 # simugate
 Python simulation of logic gates, circuits, down to transistor level using IEEE 1164 std_logic levels

+(see also jsimugate at https://github.com/innovation-plantation/jsimugate for newer faster version written in java)

 Get the directory and run any of the following python programs:
 * simugate.py  -  main program for designing gates, along with 2 exercise windows included in different ways
 * gui.py  -  main program without the two exercises